 –LifeRing E-Pals: New to sobriety or LifeRing?
 Not sure about joining a group?
 There are LifeRing members who can lend a private ear and answer questions via email.
 If the chats and forum are a bit too intimidating right now, this might be a way of getting the information you need.
 Write to Craig W. mentioning “E-pals” in the subject line.

 –LifeRing Sober Living: Have you been sober for a year or more?
 Are you comfortable with sobriety as a way of life, but still desiring interaction with a sobriety support group?
 Sober Living was formed for sober people who no longer struggle with cravings or the day-to-day effort of staying sober.
 If you’ve been asking yourself “what now?” maybe this group is for you.
 Subscribe, mentioning “Sober Living” in the subject line.

 LifeRing Secular Dual Recovery: Sometimes those seeking sobriety also suffer from emotional and mental challenges that can make recovery more difficult.
 LifeRing SDR is a safe place to discuss those highly personal issues among people who may not share the particular problem, but who understand what it’s like to deal with life-limiting issues in addition to addiction.
 Whether the difficulty is depression, or anxiety, or some other emotional/psychological challenge, the members of this group will listen and respond with positive and supportive messages.
-To subscribe, contact Heather W. and mention “Dual Recovery” in the subject line.
+To subscribe, contact Heather W. , say a little about your situation, and mention “Dual Recovery” in the subject line.

 LSR-Scandanavia: Lifering Secular Recovery email list for networking and support in Scandinavia and for Scandinavians living abroad.
 LSR has meetings in Sweden and there is interest in starting up in Denmark as well.
 This list may bring us together in creating a strong Nordic LSR.
 Subscribe